 Using creative promotional products can be like a silent salesperson for your business.
 Company refrigerator magnets, coasters, and bumper stickers are easily passed out, mailed and distributed.
 If you are throwing an event, hand out gifts that have your company logo on them.
 Adding a car magnet or vinyl logo to your vehicle is an affordable moving billboard that can reach thousands of people.
 The more areas you drive to around town, the more eyes that will see your message.
 Whatever you pick, all should bear your logo and contact information.

 Remember your brand will develop over time as your company grows.
-A strong brand connects with your prospective clients and solidify relationships with your existing clients.
-The avenues you take to promote your company are integral with how your brand will ultimately be perceived.
+A strong brand connects with your prospective clients and solidifies relationships with your existing clients.
+The avenues you take to promote your company are integral to how your brand will ultimately be perceived.